powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 The `iidm.export.incremental.xml.state` property is an optional property that defines whether the XIIDM exporter has to export elements having state attributes in a STATE file or not.

-That property is taken into account only when the export type is set to `IidmImportExportType.INCREMENTAL_IIDM`, its default value is `true`.
+That property is taken into account only when the export type is incremental, its default value is `true`.
 ## iidm.export.incremental.xml.control
 The `iidm.export.incremental.xml.control` property is an optional property that defines whether the XIIDM exporter has to export elements having control attributes in a CONTROL file or not.

-That property is taken into account only when the export type is set to `IidmImportExportType.INCREMENTAL_IIDM`, its default value is `true`.
+That property is taken into account only when the export type is incremental, its default value is `true`.
 ## iidm.export.xml.extensions
 The `iidm.export.xml.extensions` property is an optional property that defines the list of extensions that we want to export by the XIIDM exporter.
 By default all extensions will be exported.